dianavile/We-CodeBCN/JavaScript in 1 day.md

 - __CSS__: Cascading Style Sheets (graphic design: layout & position of elements)
 - __JavaScript__: Interaction of page (buttons)
 __NOTE__: Both HTML and CSS are not a programmming language.

+A webpage consist of a BOX model.
+Everything you see on a website consists of boxes.